Poseidon-SV/R-Obj-Detection/README.md

 __Step 4__: Learn about OpenCV, Sk-learn, PyQt6 and Deep learning in python.

-__Step 5__: Make project on each topic to gets hands-on experience.
+__Step 5__: Make a project on each topic to get hands-on experience.

 ## Learn (Resources)
 ### Open CV: